Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 The Penalty Framework When Compliance Fails

-The registration and serialization provisions sit on top of the existing penalty structure of M.G.L. c.
-269, § 10, and a compliance failure often exposes an owner to more than one charge.
 Unlicensed carrying of a firearm under § 10(a) carries a mandatory minimum sentence of eighteen months, and after Commonwealth v.
 Guardado, 491 Mass.
 666 (2023), the absence of a license is an element the Commonwealth must prove beyond a reasonable doubt rather than a defense the accused must raise.
 Possession of a firearm or ammunition without the required identification card is separately charged under § 10(h), and possession of a large capacity weapon or feeding device is charged under § 10(m).
 Improper storage is its own offense under M.G.L. c.
 140, § 131L, which requires firearms to be secured in a locked container or equipped with a tamper-resistant lock when not under the owner’s control.
 Each statute stands alone, so a single police encounter over an unregistered firearm can produce a complaint application listing several counts.
 The charging decision belongs to the police and the clerk-magistrate, not to the owner’s sense of which violation seems technical.

 The Prohibited Areas Problem

 Carrying a firearm on school or college grounds has long been a separate offense under M.G.L. c.
-269, § 10(j), which applies to elementary schools, secondary schools, and institutions of higher education, and reaches license holders unless the institution has given written authorization.
+269, § 10(j), which applies to elementary schools, secondary schools, and institutions of higher education, and covers license holders unless the institution has given written authorization.
 Chapter 135 expanded the surrounding sensitive-places framework, adding locations such as government buildings where carrying is prohibited even with a valid license to carry.
 In Greater Boston the campus rule alone sweeps in the institutions that dominate Cambridge, Somerville, and parts of Boston.
-A licensed carrier who crosses onto university property with a firearm commits a separate offense unrelated to the registration deadlines, and these cases are appearing in the Boston Municipal Court and Cambridge District Court now, before the October deadlines arrive.
+A licensed carrier who crosses onto university property with a firearm commits a separate offense unrelated to the registration deadlines, and these cases are appearing in the Boston Municipal Court and Cambridge District Court now, before the October deadlines.

 A Practical Compliance Checklist